Red Stream: Advanced Theory and Techniques

 - Advance group discussion: ethical dilemmas

-- An understanding of how to utilize family play therapy strategies
+- Describe how to utilize family play therapy strategies

-- An ability to identify the sandplay process and applications of sandplay therapy to working with children at different developmental stages
+- Explain the sandplay process and applications of sandplay therapy to working with children at different developmental stages

-- An awareness of play-based behaviors exhibited in children with internalizing difficulties and an understanding of specific intervention strategies
+- Discuss play-based behaviors exhibited in children with internalizing difficulties and an understanding of specific intervention strategies

-- An advanced understanding of ethical and legal issues for play therapy practitioners
+- Explain ethical and legal issues for play therapy practitioners

-- An ability to engage and work with children with disruptive and aggressive behaviors
+- Demonstrate an ability to work with children with disruptive and aggressive behaviors

-- An understanding of the play therapy process and the role of the play therapist
+- Demonstrate a deepened understanding of the play therapy process and the role of the play therapist

-- An ability to set up play therapy groups and tailor interventions for specific referral issues
+- Demonstrate an ability to set up play therapy groups and tailor interventions for specific referral issues

-- An ability to make use of the intuitive self
+- Apply use of the intuitive self while actively engaged in play therapy

-- An awareness of the competencies required for setting up an effective play therapy practice
+- Discuss the competencies required for setting up an effective play therapy practice

 - Experiential activities